 Madame Raven has set up a tent in the Peach Pit's parking lot, and she's doing a reading for David.
 She tells him he's in love, but "senses" uncertainty.
 She offers him a little bottle of love potion, and he stares at it, intrigued.

 Beach house.
 Kelly's sitting on the deck, carving one of Pumpkin Head's pumpkins, when Colin drops by.
 He asks her if she's OK, and she stares at him glumly and caustically retorts, "Fine.
 Never better."
 Colin tries to explain the gigolo/sugar mama dynamic he had going with Claudia by saying that he somehow believed that if he had a job, it would mean he's not really an artist.
-Well that's just dumb, since his shit-tastic paintings are clear proof that he has zero talent and is therefore not really an artist.
-Kelly points out that most living artists don't make a living with their art, and Colin says he wanted to be the rare exception, and then begs her to attend the grand unveiling of his mural at the After Dark.
+Kelly refrains from laughing at the adorableness of that mindset and points out that most living artists don't make a living with their art.
+Colin says he wanted to be the rare exception, then begs her to attend the grand unveiling of his mural at the After Dark.
 Kelly tells him she'll "consider considering it", then brusquely thanks him for stopping by.